Wednesday, June 5, 2024

 Q: Anything else you’d like to share?

-A: I’ve spent 25 years at W3C and I’ve been the Chair of the Internationationalization Working Group for most of that time.
+A: I’ve spent 25 years at W3C and I’ve been the Chair of the Internationalization Working Group for most of that time.
 We are a partner organization in promoting internationalization.
 We need help there too.

 Adopt a Character and Support Unicode’s Mission